FOOD FOR THE FUTURE

 - It is projected that annual harvests will provide from $40 to $50 million in dockside value and an estimated new annual spending of over $100 million.

-- This one farm alone will increase California’s commercial seafood landings by over 20%, and over 10 years of operation will contribute in excess of $90 million in state and federal taxes.*
+- This farm will increase California’s commercial seafood landings by over 20%, and over 10 years of operation will contribute in excess of $90 million in state and federal taxes.*

 - The operation will utilize domestic seafood processing and distribution infrastructure, thereby protecting and expanding jobs in coastal communities.